stevenrskelton/stevenrskelton.github.io/_posts/2022-08-12-scala-3-aws-lambda-functions.md

       throw ex
 ```

-# Scala and Other Languages
+# Lambda in Scala versus Other Languages

 The 2 main factors to consider when implementing Lambda functions are:
 - execution time per call